 Open to both men and women, this standard first aid course as outlined by the American Red Cross, consists of emergency assistance and treatment in cases of accident, injury, or illness.
 Included is instruction on prevention of injuries and methods of massage, taping and bandaging.
-Credit: Three semester hours.

-HWP 2221 ADVANCED INTERCOLLEGIATE WOMEN'S SOCCER II Prerequisite: NONE
+HWP 2221 ADVANCED INTERCOLLEGIATE WOMEN'S SOCCER II

-A continuation of the more advance skills and concepts began in Advanced Intercollegiate Soccer I. Credit: One semester hour.
+Advanced Intercollegiate Soccer I. Credit: One semester hour